Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 - 2016 Patent portfolio (10+ patents) financed by France Brevet

 We then stop the activity of our former company to address legacy financial institutions and let go our patent ownership to focus on blockchain project.
-We are now security and Fintech multiple entrepreneurs, security Researchers, patents fillers who turn open-source developers and blockchain enthusiasts.
+We are now security and fintech multiple entrepreneurs, security researchers, patents fillers who turn open-source developers and blockchain enthusiasts.

 ### Team Code Repos